 user data directory (by default,

 cd $HOME/.node-red npm install <npm-package-name>

-It is also possible to install nodes by copying their
+During development it is also possible to install nodes by copying their

-.html files into
+files into a

 nodes directory within your user data directory.
 If these nodes have any npm